 St. Francisville lies at the heart of Louisiana's plantation country.
 Explore beautiful Greenwood Plantation or the Myrtles, a famous haunted house.
 The town is also known for its charming churches, gift shops, antique shops and historic buildings.

 Continuing along the Mississippi takes to you to Helena, Arkansas.
-In Life on the Mississippi, Mark Twain wrote, "Helena occupies one of the prettiest situations on the river."
+Mark Twain wrote, "Helena occupies one of the prettiest situations on the river."
 Home to seven generals of the Confederacy, this town features many attractions on the National Register of Historic Places, including the Confederate Cemetery and Louisiana Purchase State Park.

 An hour northeast of Helena is the historic Old South city of Memphis, Tennessee.
 Memphis heralds a great musical legacy as the birthplace of blues and home of Elvis Presley.
 Stroll among the shops, nightclubs and restaurants, take the musical "Walk of Fame" on Beale Street or head to the Center for Southern Folklore for films and exhibits about Memphis.
 Tours of Graceland are popular, as is the historic Peabody Hotel, where spectators gather daily to watch resident ducks march down a red carpet to the lobby fountain.